 Samsung Galaxy S23 Ultra verdict

 Based on my testing I'd say the Samsung Galaxy S23 Ultra is the best Android phone you can buy period, and it makes a very strong case for being the best phone overall.
+Galaxy S24 Ultra rumors are already promising big changes for next year's model, but that's further down the road — the S23 Ultra is the best right now.

 The 200MP camera is simply stunning, and Samsung has really upped its game when it comes to low-light performance.
 In some cases the S23 Ultra delivered better looking photos than the iPhone 14 Pro Max, though Apple won other rounds.
 But the iPhone still falls behind on zoom power.